steveculshaw/brindlewoodbay/README.md

 There is moaning from the fireplace, so she decides to try and do a seance, and contact the dead ... *"Is there anybody there"*.

 Meanwhile Winnie is critiquing the coroner in their checking of the body, and takes the opportunity to check Latatia's handbag for her notebook.
 There is a shorthand section at the end ... *but sadly the coroner takes it for evidence*.

+Krystal is in the bedroom with Stockton, when Eva bursts in, a heated argument ensues, and Krystal listens for any titbits of information;<br>
+Stockton's comment "The protection of that crone doesn't last forever; it ends when she does" peeks her interest, and trying to get more information, she catches a blow *[Duffed Up]*.
+Percy is now in wrestling referee outfit.

+Atsidi blocks Eva and the deputy, leaving Krystal to have her way with Abe ... offering sex on the bed.<br>

+Krystal and Abe end up in Eva & Phoenix's bedroom; discovery of their hidden stash of porn magazines, she uses them to break Abe's will, and has her way with him.

+Meanwhile Milcah is doing further checking in the office, and maps; there is indication of further voids in the ground below the house.

+Krystal gets him to spill the jen on "the crone", amongst other things! ... *it was Carfax, she was in with the Boston families, and it was made clear that they must sell the farm.
+You should also take a look around outside*.
+Now he's stuck living in a trailer.<br>
+Goes back to the "Victorian dark room" to check it out ...

+* **Void:** [MLDTS] Room is a bit dark, and there's a large shaggy dog in the corner ... *turn the light, and it's not there*

+The "modern room" has handcuffs around bedstead, and also in the "lacy room"

+The maven's reunite in the main room.

 ---